m7moudGadallah/SQL-Challenge-Solutions/LeetCode/README.md

 # LeetCode SQL Challenge Solutions

-This folder contains solutions to SQL challenges from LeetCode.
+This folder contains solutions to SQL challenges from LeetCode using `MS SQL Server`.

 ## Challenges